bluppfisk/deepblu-tools/README.md

 - Diver details
 - Buddies
 - Divespot: name, latitude and longitude
+- Divebase: name
 - Notes

 ### Known issues
 - Not all data is currently being backed up (some equipment data isn't).
 I may add more items in the future.

-## Deepblu Autoliker - autoliker.py
+## Deepblu Autoliker - extra/autoliker.py
 Logs you in with a set of accounts defined in **LOGINS** and automatically likes every post, beginning with the most recent one, until **MAX_LIKES** is reached or an earlier like is found.

-## Deepblu Autofollow - autofollow.js
+## Deepblu Autofollow - extra/autofollow.js
 Console JS script to automatically add a series of Deepblu users in **userIds** to the following list of a logged-in account with token **authToken**.